conduktor/conduktor-docs/src/pages/changelog/Gateway-3.9.1.md

 Fixed a security vulnerability in `commons-beanutils` (CVE-2025-48734).

-This patch release upgrades or patches the affected dependency to mitigate the risk associated with this CVE.
+This release patches the affected dependency to mitigate the risk associated with this CVE.

-No other changes or new features are included in this release.